Home » Agenda-Setting Foresight

-Jane Kingsley, Co-Founder has enjoyed a career of freelance writing and photography, with a special interest in visual culture.
-She is presently editor of the Oracle Partnership.
+Jane Kingsley, Co-Founder and Director is a freelance writer and photographer, with a special interest in visual culture.

 Philippe Legrain is a critically acclaimed thinker and communicator with high-level policy experience.
 Previously economic adviser and head of the team providing strategic policy advice to European Commission President Jose Manuel Barroso and special adviser to the Director-General of the World Trade Organisation, he is a senior visiting fellow at the London School of Economics’ European Institute and the founder of Open Political Economy Network (OPEN), an international think-tank.
 A columnist for Project Syndicate and other international media outlets, he is the author of best-selling books on globalisation (Open World), migration (Immigrants), the financial crisis (Aftershock) and Europe (European Spring).
 Philippe is also a consultant and keynote speaker in demand around the world.